HEALTHCARE

 W.O.R.K. is also involved in outreach work to people who do not have the money or transport to get to a clinic.
 This has included removing jiggers (tiny worms that eat into flesh) from children’s feet and hands, testing children for HIV and taking a mobile clinic to remote villages to provide care for pregnant women, babies and others in the villages.

-As the clinics have grown more wards have been built and equipped.
-At St. Bakhita there is now a theatre for minor surgery and 40 beds for in-patients as well as the out-patient facilities .
+St. Bakhita Health Centre was built by W.O.R.K. after purchasing a field in the area.
+There is now a theatre for minor surgery and over 40 beds for in-patients as well as the out-patient facilities.

-A constant supply of electricity to clinics cannot be taken for granted upon but solar lighting provided by W.O.R.K.means that there is a reliable source of electricity and midwives can deliver babies in the night.
+A constant supply of electricity to clinics cannot be taken for granted but solar lighting provided by W.O.R.K. means that there is a reliable source of electricity and midwives can deliver babies in the night.